We've been stirring up drama at The University of Canterbury since 1921

 3 plays, 3 nights, 3 dollars; the sexiest way to promote community theatre.
 3SOME brings together original scripts, aspiring directors, and a frantic production schedule to make 3 nights of the best grassroots theatre in at least a 50 metre radius.

 This has been a classic yearly event since the start of the millennium.
-The last two years it's been on a bit of a hiatus, but with a bit of luck it might be coming back for another 15-year run.
+It's been on a bit of a hiatus since 2015, but this year it's coming back with a bang.

 The alternation of production hell and absolutely nothing can be a bit stress inducing, so we've been trying to make something a bit more consistent.

 Currently we have an improv group called Say What? running, with the main emphasis being on a give-it-a-go attitude.
-Previously it has been every Tuesday evening.
+Say What? currently runs on a Tuesday evening in The Living Room

 The Canterbury College Drama Society was founded in 1921 under the leadership of Sir James Shelley.
 The club then rapidly rose to prominence, enjoying multiple decades as one of New Zealand's leading performing arts societies.